Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Experiments and Results

 \section{Experiments and Results}

-Our experiments were run on two real-world bus transit networks using a Dell Precision workstation with AMD Ryzen Threadripper Pro 7975WX CPU @ 4.0 GHz and 256 GB of RAM.
+Our experiments were run on two real-world bus transit networks using a Dell Precision workstation with Intel(R) Core(TM) i9-14900K CPU @ 3.20 GHz and 128 GB of RAM.
 The LP models were implemented in Python 3.10 with CPLEX 22.1.1.
 We used CPLEX's built-in Benders' decomposition implementation with our annotations for the variables and benchmarked it against CPLEX's (dual simplex) LP solver.
-The maximum time limit for both models was set to 24 hours for each instance.
-The source codes are available on GitHub at \href{https://github.com/transnetlab/csp-res}{transnetlab/csp-res}.
+The maximum time limit for both models was set to 36 hours for each instance.